Emotional Resilience and Accountability Training

 Welcome and introduction!

-The Emotional Resiliency and Accountability Training (ERAT) is a self-paced and live hybrid course intended to offer white-bodied and white-presenting practitioners skills that improve cultural-awareness when it comes to serving clients and working with coworkers of color.
+The Emotional Resiliency and Accountability Training (ERAT) is a self-paced course intended to offer white-identifying practitioners skills that improve cultural-awareness when it comes to serving clients of racial and ethnic identities different than one’s own.
 This training will help you stabilize, ground, and fully engage with accountability and communication in health and wellness spaces.

-You will be guided in this training to do deep introspective work that will heighten your emotional resiliency, helping you move beyond the discomfort that makes conversations about racism and whiteness so hard.
-This work is foundational for diversity, equity, inclusion, and belonging efforts to truly take root.
+You will be guided in this training to do deep introspective work that will heighten your emotional resiliency, helping you move beyond the discomfort that can make conversations about racism and whiteness more stressful than it needs to be.

 • Module 1: Taking inventory of our personal nervous system tendencies